 top of page

-I am currently in my second year of a Master’s at Guildhall, studying piano accompaniment with Caroline Palmer.
+I am a Junior Fellow in the Keyboard department at Guildhall, where I continue to study the piano with Caroline Palmer.
+I completed a Master's in Piano Accompaniment at Guildhall in July 2023, and now work as a freelance pianist, organist and composer in London.
 I was the Organ Scholar at St John’s College, Cambridge, where I read Music, graduating with a First.
 I toured and broadcast regularly, and my third CD with the choir, Deo, was awarded BBC Music Magazine’s ‘Choral Disc of the Year’ award.
-I was awarded funding by St John’s to pursue a Master’s in Environmental Policy, and then spent a further year as an exchange student at the University of Heidelberg.
+Following my Undergraduate studies, I was awarded funding by St John’s to pursue a Master’s in Environmental Policy, and then spent a further year as an exchange student at the University of Heidelberg.

 Whilst studying for my Master’s, I wrote Talking Through Trees, which was published in 2017 by the Old Stile Press, with 35 woodcuts by Angela Lemaire.
 From 2018-2021, I was Head of Music at Atlantic College, where I oversaw a major refurbishment of the music buildings, and steered the department through the pandemic.
 I am committed to music education and outreach, and I work as organist at St John the Divine, Kennington, where I assist with the church's renowned youth programme.

 In my first year at Guildhall, I founded Pipit, a company which exists to bring song recitals back into people’s homes.
-I have recently completed a commission from Lady Antonia Fraser, to set Harold Pinter’s love poems to music, and one of the songs from that cycle won first prize at the inaugural UK songSLAM.
-I have appeared as Benjamin Britten at the Royal Opera House in a newly-commissioned play, A Letter from Ben, and toured Europe in November 2022 as part of Open Your Eyes, an environmental song project curated by Iain Burnside.
+I compose for singers and choirs, and try to include a new work in every concert I perform.
+I have premiered works written for me by Michael Finnissy, Nico Muhly, Francis Pott, Daniel Saleeb and Alex Groves, and my own work, It is Here, from my cycle Songs for A won first prize at the inaugural UK songSLAM.
+I have appeared as Benjamin Britten at the Royal Opera House in a newly-commissioned play, A Letter from Ben, and toured Europe in November 2022 as part of Open Your Eyesan environmental song project curated by Iain Burnside.
+I was a Leeds Lieder Young Artist in June 2023, and I perform regularly on BBC Radio 3, most recently with Carolyn Sampson, Eldbjørg Hemsing and Esther Abrami.

 Bio: About Me